-Mix well with spoon until soft dough is formed.
-It should have the consistency of damp sand.
-Note: If the mixture is too wet, try adding a little more baking soda and cornstarch until consistency is correct.
+Mix well with spoon until soft dough is formed the consistency should be of slightly damp sand.
+Note: If the mixture is too wet, add more baking soda and cornstarch until you get the right consistency.

 Place mixture in silicone molds.
 Let sit 24 hours before removing from mold.

 To use, drop in tub or shower and allow to dissolve.

 Another option for a relaxing bath time is adding bath salts to your warm bathtub water.
 Bath salts are easy, simple to make and nourishing to the skin.
 Salts like epsom salt contains essential minerals such as magnesium.

 1/2 cup of Himalayan Pink Salt